Jacket BCD vs Wing BCD: UK Diving Comparison

 BSAC (British Sub-Aqua Club): Historically jacket-focused in training.
 Many clubs now teach both styles.
 Ocean Diver to Sports Diver levels often use club jackets.
 Many members transition to wings by Dive Leader level.

-PADI centres: Equipment neutral in training.
-Resort courses typically use jacket BCDs.
-UK recreational centres stock both styles.
+PADI centers: Equipment neutral in training.
+Resort courses typically use jacket BCDs. recreational dive centers stock both styles.
 Many instructors prefer wings for teaching trim.

 Technical training (TDI, IANTD): Wings mandatory for most technical courses.
 Backplate and wing configurations expected.
 If technical diving is your goal, start with a wing-compatible system.